 How To Roast Whole Garlic

 Roasting garlic changes it completely.
-From a harsh, pungent raw vegetable, garlic transforms to a sweet, creamy and soft finish when you roast in the oven.
+From a harsh, pungent raw vegetable, garlic transforms into a sweet, creamy, soft finish when you roast them in the oven.

 This is my favourite way to eat garlic.
 I always add a few cloves of garlic to all my roast vegetables.
 Squeezing out the soft sweet flesh at the end is so satisfying.